cyberark/secrets-provider-for-k8s/ROTATION.md

 ## Using sentinel files for checking provider status

+Prerequisites for using sentinel files:

+Requires secrets-provider-for-k8s v1.4.1 or later.

 Secrets Provider allows for its status to be monitored through the creation of a couple of empty sentinel files:
 `CONJUR_SECRETS_PROVIDED` and `CONJUR_SECRETS_UPDATED`.
 The first file is created when the SP has completed its first round of providing secrets via secret files / Kubernetes Secrets.
 It creates/recreates the second file whenever it